bw1129/PIDtoolbox/README.md

 **Mark Spatz (UAVtech)** has been a huge source of information for me in general and it was through conversations with him that motivated the development of this tool in the first place.
 **Chris Thompson (ctzsnooze)** has always supported the project and continues to contribute great ideas that are continually integrated into various revisions of the tools.
 **DusKing** converted the tooltips to Simplified Chinese language, and maintained and compiled this version for Chinese users.
-Many others have contributed thoughts and ideas that worked there way into various versions of the software, some of whom I only know by their Slack or Github name: **Qopter, Qratz, Zach Young, Zak Smiley, Stephen Wright, McGiverGim, Bizmar, Martin Hapl, Ken Kammerer**.
+Many others have contributed thoughts and ideas that worked there way into various versions of the software, some of whom I only know by their Slack or Github name: **Qopter, Qratz, Zach Young, Zak Smiley, Stephen Wright, McGiverGim, Bizmar, Martin Hapl, Ken Kammerer, Paweł Spychalski**.
 I will continue to update this list.
 Thanks for your help!

  I hope you find PIDtoolbox useful, and I welcome feedback from the FPV community.